DevL/Intermediate4/exercises/03_add_some_magic/instructions.md

 ## Verify that the existing code lives up to the specification

 1. Have another look at the requirements and the refactored implementation.
 If there is any functionality or behaviour missing or untested, apart from the support for conjured items, it is time to write tests for it and make any changes needed.
+  * Hint: the original code used hardcoded, full strings to identify backstage passes to a specific concert, but the requirements does not mention that particular concert.

 ## Add support for conjured items

 2. It is finally time to add support for conjured items as per the _gilded_rose_requirements.md_ specification.
   * Practice test-driven development!
     * Start by writing and updating the tests you need to describe and drive the development of this behaviour.
     * Implement the support.
     * When all tests pass, refactor the _structure_ of your code without changing its _behaviour_.

 ## Bonus round (optional exercises)